BlackRock says executive rejected RBS approach

-BlackRock Inc (BLK.N) said its head of Asia Pacific operations, Mark McCombe, spurned an approach regarding the role of chief executive at Royal Bank of Scotland (RBS.L) and will remain with the world's largest fund manager.
+BlackRock said its head of Asia Pacific operations, Mark McCombe, spurned an approach regarding the role of chief executive at Royal Bank of Scotland and will remain with the world's largest fund manager.

 The Financial Times cited sources on Tuesday saying that McCombe, a former head of HSBC Holdings Plc's (HSBA.L) Hong Kong operations, had emerged as the external frontrunner for the position of RBS chief executive.

-BlackRock spokesman Brian Beades told Reuters that McCombe sent a note to his senior staff informing them that he had been contacted by RBS but had elected to remain with the firm.
+BlackRock (BLK.N) spokesman Brian Beades told Reuters that McCombe sent a note to his senior staff informing them that he had been contacted by RBS (RBS.L) but had elected to remain with the firm.

 RBS is looking for a replacement for ousted Chief Executive Stephen Hester, whose departure last month was engineered by Chairman Philip Hampton with the backing of Britain's finance ministry.